akashkroy/statusok/README.md

+## Created this fork to update codebase and probably add new features.
+Todo:
+* Update the dockerfile
+* Update the database to Influxdb 2.0
+* Update the code to read from the config file periodically (Probably)

 # StatusOK

 Monitor your Website and APIs from your computer.Get notified through Slack or E-mail when your server is down or response time is more than expected.